justindujardin/mathy/website/docs/examples/swarm_solver.md

 ## Conclusion

-If you're reading this, it means you either skipped ahead or you're an absolute legend!
+If you're reading this, you either skipped ahead or you're an absolute legend!
 Either way, congrats! 🫠

-I hope you now have a better understanding of how planning algorithms can integrate with Mathy to facilitate complex environment solving without trained models.
+I hope you now better understand how planning algorithms can integrate with Mathy to facilitate complex environment solving without trained models.